-14. Data security and storage of records
+15. Data security and storage of records

 We will protect personal data and keep it safe from unauthorised or unlawful access, alteration, processing or disclosure, and against accidental or unlawful loss, destruction or damage.
 In particular:

-- Paper-based records are kept under lock and key when not in use.
-Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access - Where personal information needs to be taken off site, staff must keep it secure at all times - Portable electronic devices, such as laptops are password protected and hard drives that contain personal data are encrypted. - Passwords containing letters and numbers are used to access school computers, laptops and other electronic devices.
-Staff and students are reminded to change their passwords at regular intervals - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices, as appropriate - Staff, students or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8) - Financial information records relating to individuals and suppliers are kept securely.
-Paper records are stored in locked cabinets and disposed of in line with the schools Records Management Policy.
-Electronic records are password protected and accessible only to a limited number of users.
+- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access - Where personal information needs to be taken off site, staff must sign it in and out from the school office - Passwords that are at least 8 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
+Staff and pupils are reminded to change their passwords at regular intervals - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices

+- Staff, pupils or governors who store personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see our E-Safety Policy and Children's Mobile Phone Agreements). - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8)

-15. Disposal of records
+16. Disposal of records